 Build muscular endurance with barre

-Barre is the newest of the three training styles.
-Most barre classes are based on a movement style originated by dancer Lotte Berk, who began teaching it in London in 1959.
+Barre is based on a movement style originated by dancer Lotte Berk, who began teaching it in London in 1959.
 Barre combines ballet-inspired movements (the barre that gives this training style its name is used as a support for some ballet exercises which are typically done in a barre class) with functional strength exercises.

 Think of barre as a fusion of Pilates, classical ballet moves and dynamic stretching.
-You'll use just the barre (you can also use a sturdy chair) for support, and your body weight or small pieces of equipment such as ankle weights or small, low-weight dumbbells to add resistance.
-You’ll do a muscle-burning number of reps — the goal is to work the muscles to the point of fatigue.
+You'll use just the barre (you can also use a sturdy chair) for support, and your body weight or small pieces of equipment such as ankle weights or low-weight dumbbells to add resistance while you perform a muscle-burning number of reps — the goal is to work the muscles to the point of fatigue.

-Sweat instructor Britany Williams will challenge you in her Barre with Britany program, and build your strength and endurance.
-You’ll stay within the working zone of your muscles with minimal rest, learning new positions and proper form while simultaneously keeping up with your workout!
+Sweat instructor Britany Williams will challenge you in her Barre with Britany program, building strength and endurance.
+You’ll be working your muscles with minimal rest, learning new positions and proper form while simultaneously keeping up with your workout!
 It will get your heart rate up, but as barre is low-impact, it’s great for all fitness levels!

 Why you should try barre